Sewer camera inspection vs

 Plumbing

-The answer to 'sewer camera inspection vs' is that a sewer camera inspection is a more comprehensive and detailed way to inspect a home's sewer system compared to traditional methods.
-A sewer camera inspection uses a small, waterproof camera that is inserted into the sewer line to provide a live video feed, allowing a plumber to visually inspect the condition of the pipes and identify any issues such as blockages, cracks, or tree root intrusion.
+The answer to 'sewer camera inspection vs' is that a sewer camera inspection is a more advanced and comprehensive way to inspect your home's sewer lines compared to a standard visual inspection.
+A sewer camera inspection uses a small, waterproof camera on the end of a flexible rod that is inserted into the sewer line to provide a live video feed and detailed images of the interior of the pipes.
+This allows plumbers to identify issues like cracks, tree root intrusion, blockages, and other problems that may not be visible from the surface.

 Step-by-Step Guide